cwhelchel/hunterlog/README.md

 ![Stat Menu Buttons](docs/img/stats.png)

 The most important one is the PARK STATS.
 You will want that to import that so you can see what parks you need to hunt.
+**Importing the park stats can take a long time** so go read the STATS guide

 ### Logging QSOs